foxsi/foxsi-4matter/PISETUP.md

 5. Connect the Raspberry Pi to power.
 You should see two lights: red for power on, and a blinking green light after boot completes.
 6. Connect the laptop to the Raspberry Pi with an Ethernet cable.

-## Talking to the Raspberry Pi
+# Talking to the Raspberry Pi (SSH)
-**From here I assume macOS**.
+**From here I assume macOS Terminal**.
 You can translate the shell commands if needed.
+I use the bash prompt `%` to indicate the macOS Terminal command line, and the `$` bash prompt to indicate the Linux command line via the SSH session.
 1. Open a Terminal window.
 2. SSH into the Raspberry Pi with the following command, replacing the `<username>` with the username you chose when making the boot image:
 ```